 Excavate slope and place first step on compacted base

 Install AB Capstone and second riser

 Space steps apart on gentle slopes

 Once you've picked a stair design, remove any sod or other surface materials and begin to rough in the grades.
 Be sure to install side garden walls first if they are part of your design, and make sure to bury enough of the base blocks so the side walls are fully covered by the finished steps.

 Tight Stairs with AB Capstones

-- Install the AB Capstone on the first course.
-Place the second riser to fit snugly against the back of the AB Capstone on the first riser.
+- Install the cap blocks on the first course.
+Place the second riser to fit snugly against the back of the cap block on the first riser.
 The bottom of the blocks should be set at the same height as the top of the lower set of blocks.
 This arrangement will give you a the same rise in each step.